 But that the justification for sending people and money to help stem the spread of a virus that has killed upwards of 8,500 people needs to be framed as a self-interest issue speaks volumes about what has primacy in the neoliberal age.
 One should hardly be surprised by this cult of selfishness, which, after all, is at the core of the Randian free-market utopia.

 Yet these same people take a few seconds out of their day to tweet that #BlackLivesMatter, which, for large swathes of society, they clearly don’t.
 And if the lives of black Americans don’t matter, then lives of black Africans matter least of all.
-Why else would’ve the media’s coverage of the Ebola crisis all but stopped?
-Why else would world leaders rush to show pseudo-solidarity with a satirical magazine with a penchant for racialised stereotypes, but remain silent on the some 2,000 victims – mostly women and children – of Boko Harem in Nigeria?
+Why else would have the media’s coverage of the Ebola crisis all but stopped?
+Why else would world leaders rush to show pseudo-solidarity with a satirical magazine with a penchant for racialized stereotypes, but remain silent on some 2,000 victims – mostly women and children – of Boko Harem in Nigeria?

-In pre-industrial London any efforts to combat the spread of the ‘Distemper’ was undermined by a lack of knowledge about what caused it and how it spread.
+In pre-industrial London, any efforts to combat the spread of the ‘Distemper’ were undermined by a lack of knowledge about what caused it and how it spread.
 This isn’t the case with Ebola, medical experts will soon find themselves in medical gowns and full face masks for protection to decrease the likelihood of contamination between Ebola carriers.
-Yet the science and medical knowledge has been undermined by neoliberalism, which has facilitated the speed with which Ebola has spread, stultified treatment and held-back the development of a vaccine.
+Yet the science and medical knowledge has been undermined by neoliberalism, which has facilitated the speed with which Ebola has spread, stultified treatment, and held-back the development of a vaccine.
 With Ebola, and others similar, the virus spreads through human-to-human contact.
 This means that large gatherings are an ideal place for this virus to spread.
 That’s why the public should probably be wearing some sort of face covering, much like this earloop mask that is normally used by medical staff to stop them spreading germs and bacteria in operations and surgeries.
 That’s one way of reducing the spread of viruses like Ebola.